Case Result · Hazing

-Phat Nguyen – Michigan State Hazing Death
+Phat Nguyen Fraternity Hazing Death

 Nguyen, Estate of Phat Anh vs. Individual Defendants, et al